pollyprit/proto-kvstore-sql/README.md

    DELETE FROM kvstore WHERE key IN
        (SELECT key FROM kvstore WHERE expiry is null or expiry <= now() limit 100)
    ```

+##### Design:
+1. Master database is shared, range based on key values (kept at Zookeeper or some config store) for scaling writes.
+2. Replicas are added to each master shard for scaling reads.
+3. API servers are elastic for handling increased/decreased load.